Clyde Steamer Espresso Blend

 Roaster's Notes Clyde Steamer

 We love the challenge of continually tweaking and elevating our house espresso blend and, right now, it’s up there with our best.
-Brazil Douradinha is our go-to for chocolatey, nutty notes that give your espresso its depth of flavour, Guatemala Retiro del Quisaya lends a milk chocolate sweetness with hints of lemon, whilst the naturally processed Nigaragua Finca San Antonio adds just a touch of fruitiness and acidity, to cut through the milk and give your brew a bit of zing.
+We're headed back to Brazil's Rio Brilhante for chocolatey, nutty notes that give your espresso its depth of flavour.
+Nicaragua Finca Los Angeles lends a little sweetness, whilst the naturally processed Nicaragua Finca La Verona adds just a touch of fruitiness and acidity, to cut through the milk and give your brew a bit of zing.

 About Brazil